 \section{Conclusions}

-We have presented a new module to \pluto-4.0 that contains an upgraded ionisation network for almost all the important metals, their ionisation states and contribution to cooling.
-This network is also coupled to a frequency dependent radiative transfer module that calculates the local intensities and flux on-the-fly, assuming spherical symmetry.
+We have presented a new module for \pluto-4.0 that contains an upgraded ionisation network for almost all the important metals, their ionisation states and their contribution to cooling.
+This network is also coupled to a frequency-dependent radiative transfer module that calculates the local intensities and flux on-the-fly, assuming spherical symmetry.
 We also employ some dust physics to account for dust attenuation of the ionising radiation field.

 We present several tests to demonstrate the accuracy of the ionisation network and radiative transfer, both individually and when coupled together.
 This is a major upgrade from the previously existing but smaller ionisation network.
-Although the radiation transfer module works only in spherical symmetry compared to recent development of 3D radiative transfer module in \pluto, our RT module is frequency dependent and employs a discrete ordinate technique (short-characteristic) that does not use an \textit{ad-hoc} Eddington tensor to close the moment equations.
+Although the radiation transfer module works only in spherical symmetry compared to the recent development of 3D radiative transfer module in \pluto, our RT module is frequency-dependent and employs a discrete ordinate technique (short-characteristic) that does not use an \textit{ad-hoc} Eddington tensor to close the moment equations.
 Moreover, the employment of the short characteristic method enables us to accurately compute the densities of ions that occur near the boundary between optically thin a thick medium.
-In addition, the multi-frequency approach enables calculation of very accurate ionisation rates of different elements and their ions without assuming a single opacity/emissivity for all of them.
+In addition, the multi-frequency approach enables the calculation of very accurate ionisation rates of different elements and their ions without assuming a single opacity/emissivity for all of them.

-This module is suitable for studying systems with no radiation as well as ones which have highly varying radiation field in both time and space.
-One such example is shown in section \ref{subsec:stromgen-sphere} as a standard test.
-In a companion paper (Sarkar, Gnat \& Sternberg, submitted; paper-II) we use our new tool to study the time evolution of heavy element column densities in (non steady state) expanding supernova bubbles and shells.
+This module is suitable for studying systems with no radiation as well as the ones with highly varying radiation fields in both time and space.
+One such example is shown in section \ref{sec:stromgen-sphere} as a standard test.
+In a companion paper \citep{Sarkar2020b} we use our new tool to study the time evolution of heavy element column densities in (non-steady state) expanding supernova bubbles and shells.
 We hope that this tool will help us understand many unanswered questions in astrophysics and will prove to be a powerful tool to the community to better predict the resulting metal column densities and emission spectra of a numerical simulation.